Finance and debt management

 Get help with debt

-It’s particularly important to seek advice if you are a partner or otherwise financially linked to a problem gambler.
+It’s particularly important to seek advice if you are a partner or otherwise financially linked to someone with a gambling problem.
 You need to find out whether you are jointly liable for any of the debts or if only the gambler is liable.

 When you have started to recover financially